 - Chaplaincy stream – ‘Exploring Chaplaincy’ – An opportunity to learn about contemporary chaplaincy principles and practices, while exploring a vocation for this vital ministry.
 This popular course will look at a variety of contexts for chaplaincy, including new ways of working, as well as identifying the central themes which can make this ministry so significant for churches seeking mission beyond its walls.
 Led by Matthew Reed from the Discipleship & Ministries Learning Network of the Methodist Church, together with guest speakers from a range of contexts, the course will introduce some of the theory and theology behind chaplaincy, while offering practical tools for use in practice.
 Sessions will also include a focus on helping to explore a vocation for this work, whether as an individual or as a church considering a new project.
-The course is ideal for anyone, lay or ordained, thinking of getting involved in chaplaincy at any level, as well as those who are already active.
+The course is ideal for anyone, lay or ordained, thinking of getting involved in chaplaincy at any level, as well as those who are already active and maybe wanting to refresh their thinking.
 It is also suitable for those working in a related field, and who want to explore techniques that could enhance their practice.

 - Creative stream ‘ ‘Creative Film-Making’ – We are delighted that the guys from Far North films, based in Sheffield will be leading a week on practical film-making.
 During the week you will get an opportunity to learn skills around story-boarding, script writing, filming and presenting.
 The week is fully ‘hands on’, and by the end you will have produced a short film!
-Numbers on this stream will be limited to 15 pax, so it is really important to book early!
+Numbers on this stream will be limited to 15 participants, so it is really important to book early!
 This would be ideal for those seeking to use their creativity in the church and wider community.